determined-ai/determined/docs/model-dev-guide/hyperparameter/search-methods/hp-custom.rst

 Both search runners execute the custom hyperparameter tuning algorithm and start a multi-trial experiment on a Determined cluster.

-The following sections explain the steps to take in order to implement and use a custom hyperparameter search algorithm.
+The following sections describe the steps needed to implement and use a custom hyperparameter search algorithm.

 **********************************************
  Experiment Configuration for Custom Searcher